dragonflyoss/nydus/README.md

 Normally, users do not need to start `nydusd` by hand.
 It is started by `nydus-snapshotter` or `nydus-docker-graphdriver` when a container rootfs is prepared.

 Run Nydusd Daemon to serve Nydus image: [Nydusd](./docs/nydusd.md).

+## Build Images via Harbor

+Nydus cooperates with Harbor community to develop [acceleration-service](https://github.com/goharbor/acceleration-service) which provides a general service for Harbor to support image acceleration based on kinds of accelerators like Nydus, eStargz, etc.

 ## Docker graph driver support